Misinfo Disinfo

 Right Wing Machinations Pt.
 2

-Perhaps too little too late here, but it is refreshing to see NYT look at “how” and “why” the Sweeney jeans ad took off so suddenly…and.
+It is refreshing to see NYT look at “how” and “why” the Sweeney jeans ad took off so suddenly…and.
 It because of progressive or leftist anything.
 It starts and is fueled by the right.

 If Fox News was one of the great 20th century purveyors of turning outrage into action, social media has perfected that strategy here in the 21st.